kubevirt/web-ui-operator/README.md

 The kubernetes [operator](https://github.com/operator-framework) for managing [Kubevirt Web UI](https://github.com/kubevirt/web-ui) deployment.
 Leverages the [operator-sdk](https://github.com/operator-framework/operator-sdk/).

+Kubevirt-web-ui image repository on quay.io: [quay.io/repository/kubevirt/kubevirt-web-ui](https://quay.io/repository/kubevirt/kubevirt-web-ui?tab=tags)

 ## How to Run
 Depending on your OpenShift cluster installation, please choose from the two variants bellow.

-If `Cluster Console` (resp. `openshift-console`) is deployed (by default), optional parameters can be automatically retrieved from its ConfigMap.
+If `Cluster Console` (in `openshift-console` project) is deployed (as by default), optional parameters can be automatically retrieved from its ConfigMap (follow Variant 1).
-Otherwise they need to be explicitely provided.
+Otherwise they need to be explicitely provided (Variant 2).

-### Common Part
+### Variant 1: The openshift-console Is Not Installed
+To ease deployment, parameters of the cluster deployment can be  automatically retrieved from the `openshift-console` ConfigMap, if present.

+To do so, the operator's service account needs to be granted to access the `openshift-console` namespace.

 ```angular2
 oc new-project kubevirt-web-ui